Nivalyx/osu-wiki/wiki/Tournaments/CIC/Open_2025/en.md

 #### Qualifier rules

 1. Each player will have to sign up to one of the Qualifier lobbies that have been scheduled and prepared by the tournament management in advance.
-2. In the lobby, all players will have to consecutively play all of the ten Qualifier beatmaps in the order of NM1 -> NM2 -> NM3 -> HD1 -> HD2 -> HR1 -> HR2 -> DT1 -> DT2 -> EZ1.
+2. In the lobby, all players will have to consecutively play all of the nine Qualifier beatmaps in the order of NM1 -> NM2 -> NM3 -> HD1 -> HD2 -> HR1 -> HR2 -> DT1 -> DT2.
 3. Players **are not allowed** to ban any beatmaps in the Qualifiers.
 4. Players **are not allowed** to join (or register for) more than one Qualifier lobby.
-5. Based on their performance in the Qualifier, players will be ranked based on their average rank combined from each individual Qualifier beatmap.
+5. Based on their performance in the Qualifier, players will be ranked based on their `%MAX` sum combined from each individual Qualifier beatmap.
+   - The `%MAX` sum calculation works as follows : `%MAX sum = Σ
-6. The 32 players with the **highest average rank** according to the above criteria will advance to the knock-out stages.
+6. The 32 players with the **highest `%MAX` sum** according to the above criteria will advance to the knock-out stages.
-   - If there are two (or more) teams that share the same average rank, the teams will be ordered based on their average score across all ten Qualifier beatmaps.
+   - If there are two (or more) teams that share the same `%MAX` sum, the teams will be ordered based on their average score across all nine Qualifier beatmaps.
 7. Failure to attend in any of the predetermined Qualifier lobbies will result in an instant elimination from the tournament.

 #### Knock-out stage rules